 The following are eligible recycling materials should be placed debris-free in a separate recycling container for collection.

-GLASS: Glass food and beverage containers with lids and food debris removed.
+GLASS: Glass food and beverage containers with liquid and food debris removed.
 Labels do not need to be removed.

 PAPER: Newspapers (not bound or in plastic bags), magazines, catalogs, paper bags, mail, junk mail, telephone books, printer, copier and computer paper, construction and Kraft paper, cereal boxes, shoe boxes or similar.